So first of all we probably need to clarify something when it comes to writing any Pinnacle Studio 21 review.

 Pinnacle Studio cuts, slices and dices as you would expect any editor to do and it does it with ease.

-All of the above come in a preset form but the vast majority can then be manually adjusted to suit your needs once dragged onto the timeline.
+All of the above come in a preset form but the vast majority can then be manually adjusted and fine tuned to suit your needs once dragged onto the timeline or clip in question.

-Included in the Ultimate version are a full range of effects from NewBlue consisting of their Video Essentials 2, 3, 4, 6, 7, Light Bends, Film Effects and their excellent Stabilizer module.
+Included in the Ultimate version are a full range of effects from NewBlue consisting of their Video Essentials II, III, IV, V, VI, VII, Film Effects, their excellent Stabilizer module and the Paint Effect.

 There is a motion tracking module which comes in two forms to suit different tasks, end to end 360° editing, multicam editing, unlimited tracks and compatibility with all common file types including the professional ones like DVCPRO HD, XAVCS and all up to 4K resolution.